An overview of secondary listings

 Technological companies seem to welcome HKEX’s change in policies with an increasing trend in secondary listing in Hong Kong.
 Following the momentum brought about by the successful listing of Alibaba and Meituan Dianping on HKEX, NetEase, China’s second-largest video game developer, debuted in the Hong Kong markets on 11 June 2020.

-Trading initially at an initial public offering price of HK$123, NetEase closed at HK$130, up by more than 5% in their first day.
-NetEase’s listing was oversubscribed by about 360 times by retail investors and 14 times by institutional buyers.
-The secondary offering was the second-highest traded company on HKSE, helping NetEase raise HK$21.09 billion.
+Trading initially at an IPO price of HK$123, NetEase closed at HK$130, up by more than 5% in their first day.
+NetEase’s listing was oversubscribed by about 360 times by retail investors and 14 times by institutional investors.
+The secondary offering was the second-highest traded company on HKEX, helping NetEase raise HK$21.09 billion.
 NetEase hopes to use the funds to finance innovation and international expansions, including studios in Tokyo and Montreal.

 JD.com, China’s second-largest e-commerce platform, followed the success of NetEase’s secondary listing in Hong Kong and debuted in the Hong Kong markets on 18 June 2020.
 Opening to great interest from Hong Kong investors, the JD.com shares opened at HK$239 and closed at HK$234, 3.5% higher after a day of trading and raising HK$30.05 billion.
 JD.com aims to use the money to invest in supply chain technology incentives to improve on customer engagement and improving operating efficiency.
 The funds raised by secondary listing in Hong Kong will help JD.com capitalise on the surge in demand in online shopping following COVID-19 and the lockdown protocols.

-The overwhelming success of companies undertaking secondary listings, as seen in NetEase and JD.com, is paving the way for an increased migration to the HK exchange.
-Chinese search giant.
-Baidu and catering group, Yum China, are expected to pursue secondary listing in Hong Kong shortly.
+Looking into the second half of 2020, there remains a huge interest in secondary listings in Hong Kong.
+The overwhelming success of companies undertaking secondary listings, as seen in NetEase and JD.com, is paving the way for an increased migration to the HKEX.
+The market expects that there will be five to eight secondary listings in the coming months, with Chinese search giant.
+Baidu and catering group, Yum China, developing plans to pursue secondary listing in Hong Kong.
 They believe that pursuing secondary listing in Hong Kong can diversify its shareholder base and allow the companies to develop policies closer to the consumer trends in Asia.

-Acclime is a significant player in the market, providing corporate secretarial services to 17 companies listed on the HKSE.
+Acclime is a significant player in the market, providing corporate secretarial services to 17 companies listed on the HKEX.
 Our partners/directors also act as the named company secretary for some of these listing companies.
-We have dedicated team to provide the following advisory services to companies considering IPO in HK:
+We have dedicated team to provide the following advisory services to companies considering IPO in Hong Kong: